pravega/flink-tools/README.md

 It provides the following Flink jobs:

-- **stream-to-file**: Continuously copy a Pravega stream to files on S3, HDFS, or any other Flink-supported file system
+- **stream-to-file**: Continuously copy a Pravega stream to text files on S3, HDFS, or any other Flink-supported file system
+- **stream-to-parquet-file**: Continuously copy a Pravega stream to Parquet files on S3, HDFS, or any other Flink-supported file system
 - **stream-to-stream**: Continuously copy a Pravega stream to another Pravega stream, even on a different Pravega cluster
 - **stream-to-console**: Continuously show the contents of a Pravega stream in a human-readable log file
 - **sample-data-generator**: Continuously write synthetic data to Pravega for testing